 What’s worse is that the expectation that people will, and should, go through the 5 stages of grief can be harmful to those who don’t, like I didn’t (Stroebe, Schut, and Boerner, 2017).
-But it’s not just the person who’s experiencing the loss that can be affected by this, some people will worry on someone else’s behalf if they don’t go through the stages (Harvard Medical School, 2011).
+But it’s not just the person who’s experiencing the loss that can be affected by this.
+Some people will worry on someone else’s behalf if they don’t go through the stages (Harvard Medical School, 2011).

 If there’s no empirical evidence for the 5 stages of grief, maybe it’s time to resign this approach to history.
-Instead, we should accept a more individualistic approach to grief so that people don’t feel bad about themselves for not following such arbitrary rules to grief.
+Instead, we should accept a more individualistic approach to grief so that people don’t feel bad about themselves for not following such arbitrary rules of grief.

 My Grief Story

 I’ve never grieved once in any kind of supposed conventional way.
-I did however cry when my nana was suffering from cancer in her final days.
+I did, however, cry when my nana was suffering from cancer in her final days.
 But at her funeral, no tears at all, I wasn’t even sad, everyone else was upset, but to me, it was just a regular social gathering.
-But of that, however, I had trouble reconciling that different, why wasn’t I grieving like everyone?
+But of that, however, I had trouble reconciling that difference, why wasn’t I grieving like everyone?
 How could I not be upset that my nana died, as we were very close.
 I’ve always felt closer to both my grandparents than I ever have to my own mum.
 But then my grandparents have never quoted far-right fascist soundbites and conspiracy theories at me.

 I think my view on death was changed from the expected norm due to becoming suicidal at such a young age.
-My view on death is different to most people I know, as death doesn’t bother me, but suffering does, a lot.
+My view on death is different to most people I know, as death doesn’t bother me, but suffering does a lot.

 The 5 stages of grief aren’t a real process, no matter what TV shows and films like to tell us.
-You may experience one or two of these steps, you may go through several of them in order or out of order, but you also might not go through any of them at all.
+You may experience one or two of these steps, and you may go through several of them in order or out of order, but you also might not go through any of them at all.
 That’s because we all grieve in different ways, and that’s perfectly fine.
 There is no right way to grieve.

-Lastly, if you’d like to support my blog then you can make a donation of any size below as well.
+Lastly, if you’d like to support my blog, then you can make a donation of any size below as well.
 Until next time,

 Unwanted Life readers.